hbux/ElancoRebatesProject/README.md

 **Optimisation**
 - [ ] Use razor components in identity
 - [ ] Move sections into components
+- [ ] Switch over to using Azure blobs for account pets and invoices
 - [ ] Test analyzing an invoice using Azure Blob Service & Azure Functions

 **Publishing**